 At this time, the volcano is still erupting in intervals and many lava emitting fissures having formed around the area, and there is likely more to come.

 The area is open for visitors from 6:00 a.m. to 9:00 p.m. daily.
-There two official hiking trails to the area which can be found here.
+There are three official hiking trails to the area which can be found here.
 Because of the instability of the area, we recommend exploring the area with a guide.
-Here are our top recommendations:

 Note: While visitors are still arriving by the thousands, many for their second and third time, the area isn’t entirely safe.
 Iceland’s volunteer search and rescue team (ICE-SAR) has been working tirelessly to protect visitors in the area.
 That’s why it’s important to be prepared and follow the official health and safety guidelines which can be found at safetravel.is/eruption-in-reykjanes.